igordosreis/boilerplate-fullstack/README.md

 To run the project locally in development mode, do the following steps:

-1. On the front-end folder of the project, open a new terminal window and run:
+1. On the front-end folder, open a new terminal window and run:

 ```shell
 npm run dev
 ```

-2. On the back-end folder of the project, open a new terminal window and run:
+2. On the back-end folder, open a new terminal window and run:

 ```shell
 npm run dev